mihelder/dotfiles/README.md

 These are my dotfiles.
 I've put them on github for easy distribution on different (Ubuntu) machines.

 The files should be cloned to your homedirectory (~/dotfiles).
 The included setup script (_initialize.sh) will copy existing dotfiles to a backup directory (~/dotfiles_org), and create symlinks to the corresponding files in ~/dotfiles.
+You can (re)run _initialize.sh anytime (for instance, after you've added an extra dotfile to ~/dotfiles yourself), as it will skip already created symlinks.

 Installation
 ------------